itthinx/groups/readme.txt

 * Added the $create parameter in Groups_UIE::render_select()
 * Removed the "Chosen" library.
 * Improved and reduced the footprint on the Users admin screen, now allowing to filter by one or multiple groups.
+* Added the option to assign groups to new users directly when creating them from the Dashboard.

 == Upgrade Notice ==